 In other systems, the identity is established through some out-of-band method and manifests in the client being in possession of a key or key pair, sometimes held inside a signed X.509 [X509] certificate.
 The key material is then used to sign authorization requests, and the authorization server might return a SAML [SAML] token.

 In either model, the resulting authorization token is an opaque character sequence that the client typically does not need to understand.
-Any metadata that the client needs for follow-up work, such as the instant at which the token expires and must be replaced, is typically returned separately such that the client can understand it without parsing the token.
+Any metadata that the client needs for follow-up work, such as the instant at which the token expires and must be replaced, is typically provided separately such that the client can understand it without having to parse the token.

-In systems like these, the resource service and authorization service will generally have a private trust relationship that has been established via some out-of-band method, and that relationship typically manifests in the resource service and the authorization service agreeing on a token format and sharing key material that allows the resource service to validate the tokens issued by the authorization service.
+In systems like these, the resource service – here an AMQP container – and the authorization service will generally have a private trust relationship that has been established via some out-of-band method, and that relationship typically manifests in the resource service and the authorization service agreeing on a token format and sharing key material that allows the resource service to validate the tokens issued by the authorization service.

-The AMQP-based claims-based security (CBS) protocol scheme described in this document serves to pass one or multiple issued authorization tokens to an AMQP container.
-Tokens can be passed either during the SASL-based connection authentication and authorization handshake or at any time later while a connection persists.

 When using CBS, an AMQP container maintains a connection-scoped token cache.
+The CBS mechanism is used to transfer tokens into this cache, either at connection time via SASL or later via a link to the CBS node.
+Expiring tokens can be replaced via the latter mechanism.

-The CBS protocol is used to manage the contents of this token cache, including replacing expiring tokens.
-When the connected client interacts with nodes inside the container, the container consults the token cache, locating a token that corresponds to the given node, and determines whether the token is valid and contains an authorization claim that permits the desired operation.
+Whenever the connected partner later interacts with resources inside the container, like creating links, the container consults the token cache, locating a token that corresponds to the given resource, and determines whether the token is valid and contains an authorization claim that permits the desired operation.

+The CBS mechanism makes no prescriptions for how the tokens relate to resources inside of the AMQP container.

-Links that have been established based on the evaluation of a token from the token cache SHOULD be terminated when the token expires UNLESS the token cache holds a renewed and valid token at the time of expiration.
-Being able to renew tokens for ongoing links is the main motivation for the token cache and not attaching tokens to the “attach” performative.
+Links that have been established based on the evaluation of a token from the token cache SHOULD be terminated when the token expires and the token cache does not hold a replacement token at the time of expiration.
+For durable termini, termination of a link due to token expiration has the same effect as the link being closed for any other reason and MAY therefore trigger expiration.

 Interaction Model

-The claims-based security scheme is designed to be usable with existing AMQP client libraries that do not necessarily have any knowledge of claims-based security.
-To achieve this, the scheme is realized as a layered protocol that can be implemented in application code or incorporated into client libraries.

 CBS composes with the security model defined in [AMQP].
-An AMQP connection that uses CBS can be established without any authentication context, or the peers can mandate authentication at the transport level and/or use a supported SASL mechanism.
+An AMQP connection that uses CBS can be established without any authentication context, or the partners can mandate authentication at the transport level and/or use a supported SASL mechanism.

 The basic interactions are illustrated in Figure 1: